Feminism in Japan

 Feminism in Japan began with women's rights movements that date back to antiquity.
 The movement started to gain momentum after Western thinking was brought into Japan during the Meiji Restoration in 1868.
-Japanese feminism differs from Western feminism in the sense that less emphasis is on individual autonomy.
+Japanese feminism differs from Western feminism in that less emphasis is placed on individual autonomy.

 Prior to the late 19th century, Japanese women were bound by the traditional patriarchal system where senior male members of the family maintain their authority in the household.
-After the reforms brought by Meiji Restoration, the status of women in Japanese society also went through series of changes.
-Trafficking in women was restricted, women were allowed to request divorces, and both boys and girls were required to receive elementary education.
-Further changes to the status of women came about in the aftermath of World War II.
+After the reforms brought by Meiji Restoration, women's status in Japanese society also went through series of changes.
+Trafficking of women was restricted, women were allowed to request divorces, and both boys and girls were required to receive elementary education.
+However, major restrictions still remained towards women.
+Further changes to women's status came about in the aftermath of World War II.
 Women received the right to vote, and a section of the new constitution drafted in 1946 was dedicated to guarantee gender equality.

 In 1970, in the wake of the anti–Vietnam War movements, a new women's liberation movement called ūman ribu (woman lib) emerged in Japan from the New Left and radical student movements in the late 1960s.
 This movement was in sync with radical feminist movements in the United States and elsewhere, catalyzing a resurgence of feminist activism through the 1970s and beyond.
 The activists forwarded a comprehensive critique of the male-dominated nature of modern Japan, arguing for a fundamental change of the political-economic system and culture of the society.
 What distinguished them from previous feminist movements was their emphasis on sexual liberation (性の解放, sei no kaihō).
-They did not aim for equality with men, but rather focused on the fact that men should also be liberated from the oppressive aspects of a patriarchal and capitalist system.
+They did not aim for equality with men, but rather focused on calling for men's liberation from the oppressive aspects of a patriarchal and capitalist system.

 In 1979, the Convention on the Elimination of All Forms of Discrimination Against Women was adopted by the United Nations General Assembly.
-The convention was ratified by the Japanese government in 1985.
+The Japanese government ratified it in 1985.

 Politics

 Formation of the New Woman Association

 In 1919, with the help of Ichikawa Fusae and Oku Mumeo, Raicho Hiratsuka created the New Woman Association: Shin Fujin Kyokai.
 Their goal was to achieve rights of protection and inclusion through identifying a female class.
-In November 1919, Hiratsuka delivered a speech at the All-Kansai Federation of Women's Organizations: “Toward the Unification of Women” stated that if women had rights, they would be able to be part of the state and help determine the future.
+In November 1919, Hiratsuka delivered a speech at the All-Kansai Federation of Women's Organizations titled "Toward the Unification of Women."
+It stated that if women had rights, they would be able to be part of the state and help determine its future.

 The following January, Ichikawa and Hiratsuka drafted the two demands of the New Woman Association.